Composting Dairy Products (The Truth about Dairy in Compost)

 The hot composting method needs a little more care and attention to keep the balance of greens and browns in the right ratio.
 But if you’re interested in producing good quality compost quickly using a wide variety of organic materials, then hot composting could be worth the effort.

 If you’re interested in trying hot composting, you can buy specially designed “hot” compost bins.
 These are usually a closed design, and have improved insulation compared to standard bins.
-An interesting example of this kind of design is the “Green Cone” food digester which has a dual wall for added insulation.
+An interesting example of this kind of design is the “Green Cone” food digester which has a dual wall for added insulation (links to Amazon).

 Can you add Dairy waste to a Wormery?